orchetect/MIDIKit/Sources/MIDIKit/MIDIKit.docc/MIDIKitSMF/MIDIFileEvent.md

 - term ``MIDIEvent`` → ``MIDIFileEvent``: ``MIDIEvent/smfEvent(delta:)``
 - term ``MIDIFileEvent`` → ``MIDIEvent``: ``MIDIFileEvent/event()``

-The remainder of ``MIDIFileEvent`` event types are only relevante to MIDI files and have no MIDI I/O event equivalent.
+The remainder of ``MIDIFileEvent`` event types are only relevant to MIDI files and have no MIDI I/O event equivalent.

 For more information on ``MIDIEvent``, refer to MIDIKit's own documentation.